The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 - breath that smells like alcohol.

-Example: Leo is stopped at a DUI sobriety checkpoint in Riverside.
+Example: Leo is stopped at a sobriety checkpoint.
 An officer notices that Leo’s eyes are red and that Leo seems confused.
-Leo performs poorly on FSTs, and a preliminary breath test shows his BAC at .10%.
+Leo performs poorly on FSTs, and a preliminary breath test shows his BAC at 0.10%.
+After Leo is arrested, he chooses to take a blood test rather than another breath test.
+The blood test shows Leo’s BAC to be just 0.05%.

 A drunk driving investigation is supposed to be safeguarded by procedures to protect you from police misconduct.
 These include: